blurrycontour/zuul-gerrit/doc/source/zuul.rst

     one of the parameters sent will be ``SWIFT_logs_CONTAINER`` (case-sensitive).

+  *destination-prefix* (optional)
+    Overwrite the destination-prefix.
+Defaults to a generated LOG_PATH.

   Each of the defaults defined in :ref:`swift` can be overwritten as:

   *container* (optional)